genilab/genilab.github.io/docs/EXERCISES.md

 ![sdlc infographics](http://generativeintelligencelab.ai/images/docs/sdlc-info+genai.png)

-We recommend to apply the Software Development Life Cycle approach (see Diagram 1) to structure your problem-solving process through your exercise.
-Generative AI an be applied throughout the process and thinking about the right Prompt Engineering process for each phase could be an exercise by itself.
+We recommend to apply the Software Development Life Cycle approach to structure your problem-solving process.
+Generative AI can be applied throughout the process with diffrent degrees of effectiveness.
+In fact, the very process of applying GenAI techniques for SDLC is a good experiment by itself!

 * **Problem Identification:** Understand the core issue for your use case.
-Begin by clearly defining the problem you’re trying to solve or the business opportunity you're addressing.
+Clearly define the ``problem statement``!
 This includes identifying pain points, inefficiencies, or unmet needs within a specific process or industry context.
-Ask:
+Questions:
    * What is the business challenge or user need?
    * Who are the stakeholders involved?
    * Why does this problem matter?
-* **Solution Design:** Conceptualize a framework or approach
+* **Solution Ideation:** Explore potential ways to solve the problem. he goal here isn’t to settle on a perfect solution immediately, but to generate possibilities and consider which directions are most promising.
+Questions:

-Once the problem is understood, design a high-level approach to solve it.
-This includes drafting how Generative AI can be utilized within an existing framework or creating a new one.
-Think creatively but practically.
-Ask:
+   * What are possible solutions?

-What kind of solution would address this challenge?
+   * Can Generative AI offer an innovative approach?
-How can AI augment or automate part of the process?
+   * Are there existing frameworks or models to build from?
-What ethical or compliance considerations apply?
+ **